STRlantian/AnotherMe/README.md

 # AnotherMe ✨

+* __*A world exists if it is imagined by many people*__
-* A 2D RPG game made with Unity
+* A 2D RPG game made with Unity ~~(世界一阶魔方协会)~~
-* This is the first time I develop a game with Unity
+* The first time I develop a game with Unity
-* And actually im a little young to write codes so pls give feedback if there are issues
+* New to code so pls give feedback if there are issues

 -Warning-

 * This game _DOES NOT_ contain any scary, disturbing elements
 * which means there are NO jumpscares, suddenly-appear-on-the-screen eyes and stuff like them(Really)
-* This game should be provided for FREE on itch.io (maybe on Steam later)
+* This game should be provided for FREE
+* I was unable to get some of the copyright of the original version of the remixed music.
+* So if you are ome of the author of them pls contact me with the email on my mainpage.
+* There should be CHN version first and this repository will be the ENG version
+* CHN version should come out before the ENG version(bcs the translator now is also STRlantian TwT)

 # Credits 😎